DEAP/deap/doc/examples/gp_symbreg.rst

 therefore makes a good introductory example for the GP framework in DEAP.

-All symbolic regression problems use an arbitrary data distribution, and try to fit the most accurately the data with a symbolic formula.
+All symbolic regression problems use an arbitrary data distribution, and try to fit the data with the most accurate symbolic formula available.
 Usually, measures like the RMSE (Root Mean Square Error) or MSE (Mean Squared Error) are used to measure an individual's fitness.